With Sexual Assault Awareness and Prevention Month (SAAPM) around the corner, we are excited to unveil TAASA’s 2014 SAAPM theme.

 With each LEGO creation that Joaquin builds, destroys, and rebuilds, learning is taking place.
 He is understanding how to follow directions precisely to complete a task, but at the other end of the spectrum, his creativity is being allowed to blossom.
 As … Full Article

 Like many, I love the holiday season.
 It’s a great time of year to visit with loved ones, get some much needed rest, and give (and receive) gifts.
 As you begin to think about what gifts you plan on exchanging with your friends, family members, loved-ones, classmates and co-workers, I thought I would share some gift suggestions for the men in your life.

 Reading is one of my favorite things to do, so books are always at the top of my list of gifts to give and receive.
 Three new books I would recommend are Leading Men: Presidential Campaigns and the Politics of Manhood by Jackson Katz, Man Up: Reimagining Modern Manhood by Carlos … Full Article

 As a sociology graduate student and an intern with the prevention team at TAASA, I am not unaccustomed to the influence culture, values, and gender norms have on individual behavior.
 For many, however, gender is “natural” in the sense that men and women are born behaving the way they do.
 Particularly, many believe that men are sexually predatory by nature and “boys will be boys.”
 Because of this acceptance, it may be hard for many to actually believe that a sexual assault-free culture is possible.
 Sexual assault is a common occurrence all over the world.
-However, we know that a rape-free … Full Article
+However, we know that a … Full Article